 The hard part is done now.
 You will see a tube hanging down from the art work with a copper tube slid into it.
 This slides onto the tube from the fountain pump.
-The pump can sit on its side or on its feet.
-Either way works just fine.
-If you hear vibrations from the pump, you can rest it on a normal kitchen sponge to absorb the sound.

 LIGHTS

 If you didn't order lights, just skip this section.
 If you did order lights, there are two configurations: